Chackoz/Flashdrive/README.md

 # The Flash Drive

 ## What is  Flash Drive?
-  Well it's a mini project for our DBMS ( Database Management Systems ) in Semester 5 of btech.
+  Well it's a mini project for our DBMS ( Database Management Systems ) in Semester 5 of Btech in CSE 🚶‍♀️. <br>
   Flash Drive is simply a website that showcases a few projects that we build based on the stuffs we learned this year.
 Rather than focusing on a socailly relevant theme we just decided to have fun and focus more on the development side.

-## Tech Stuffs used
+## Technical Stuffs
  ```markdown
 # Website